Observational Signatures of Gamma Rays from Bright Blazars and Wakefield Theory: Discussion

 \section{Discussion}

-We have clearly established the anti-correlation between the luminosity of gamma rays from blazars and their spectral index.
+We have established the anti-correlation between the luminosity of gamma rays from blazars and their spectral index.
 The anti-correlation is clearly consistent with a shift from off-peak to peak portions of the blazar spectra, as shown in Figs.~\ref{fig:BlazarSpectrum} and \ref{flux_v_index_LSP}, for the case of LSP BL-Lacertae blazars.
 This is the first time that a temporal-sequence model has been applied to show the origin of the spectral-flux anti-correlation.

 We followed in this study the earlier observations by \citet{Abdo:2010gba} and \citet{Abdo:2010ge}.
 In our work, we scan different blazars with different values of flux and index, as in these prior analyses.
 When they surveyed different blazars, they showed different rise times of the brightening and the lowering of the spectral index as well as the interval times between such bursts of luminosity surge.
 The rise (and fall) times in most cases scale with the interval times between the events, i.e., the longer the rise time of the burst is, the longer the interval is.
+This is predicted in the magneto-rotational instability and wakefield acceleration model of \citet{Mizuta:2017phr}.
 Even though the time scale varies over orders of magnitude, this phenomenon is universal.
 In fact, \citet{Ebisuzaki:2013lya} predicts that all these events are universally based on the wakefield excitation in the jets sharing the common acceleration mechanism, which is the basis for this universality.